 Comparative Negligence in Carrollton Accidents

-Georgia’s “comparative negligence” laws may affect your case and the compensation you receive.
-As described under OCGA §51-12-33, you are allowed to recover compensation as long as you are less than 50% responsible for your accident.
-That means you can still be compensated even if you were partially at fault for your injuries.
+Georgia’s “comparative negligence” laws may affect your case and your compensation.
+If you are less than 50% responsible for your accident, under O.C.G.A. § 51-12-33, you are allowed to recover compensation.
+That means you can still get compensated even if you were partially at fault for your injuries.

 To better understand the implications of comparative negligence, consider the following example:

-If you receive $40,000 in damages, but you were 25% liable for your injuries, your settlement will be reduced accordingly.
+If you receive $40,000 in damages, but you were 25% liable for your injuries, your settlement gets reduced according to that percentage.

-Areas of Personal Injury Law We Represent at Bader Scott Injury Laws
+Areas of Personal Injury Law We Represent at Bader Scott Injury Lawyers

 Our firm represents many forms of personal injury cases.
 We can work to evaluate your particular personal injury case based on the specific local and state laws that apply to your circumstances.
 We understand the seriousness of accidents and the financial consequences they can have on the lives of victims.